-I hope you enjoy listening and reading about the stories of these beautiful songs as much as I do!
-In the spirit of Hawaii, “Aloha!”
+We’ve included each song’s history, tips on how to play them, and videos of each song.
+We hope you enjoy listening and reading about the stories of these beautiful Hawaiian songs – in the spirit of Hawaii, “Aloha!”

 1. “Blue Hawaii” – Leo Robin and Ralph Rainger

-To begin our Hawaiian adventure we will begin with the “king.”
-Yes, Elvis Presley knew what was good music.
-He loved Hawaiian songs and recorded many for his film from 1961, Blue Hawaii.
-However, the song actually dates back to 1937.
+Elvis Presley loved Hawaiian songs and recorded many of them for his 1961 film, Blue Hawaii.
+However, this song actually dates back to 1937.

 The song is a bit difficult to play on the ukulele because it uses chords from G# major.
-However, my trick to playing this song the “easy way” is simply take off all the sharps from the chords and voila, you will easily have a beautiful song with four simple chords.
+However, one helpful trick to playing this song the “easy way” is simply to take off all the sharps from the chords.
+Voila!
+You will now have a beautiful Hawaiian song with just four simple chords.

 2. “Over the Rainbow/What a Wonderful World” – Israel Kamakawiwo’ole

-This song is a classic and a staple in any ukulele players repertoire.
-It is a two-song medley which was made infamous by the Hawaiian native, Israel Kamakawiwo’ole.
-This particular version became so popular that it has been licensed 111 times to punctuate movies, television dramas, commercials and even websites.
+This song is a classic and a staple in any ukulele players’ repertoire.
+It’s a two-song medley that Hawaiian native, Israel Kamakawiwo’ole, made famous.
+This particular version is so popular that it’s licensed 111 times in movies, TV dramas, commercials, and even websites.